Upgrading to Splinter v0.3.16 from Splinter v0.3.15

 30 seconds.
 This change was made for consistency with the unit of time used by

-setting (and --heartbeat
+the heartbeat_interval setting (and --heartbeat option).

-configuration files that use this option, update the
+For existing splinterd configuration files that use this option, update the

 value from milliseconds to seconds.